Silpa1/comparison_algo_undersampled_kspace/README.md

 1. Run the mirt-main/setup.m: L+S-Lin code requires the Matlab version of the Michigan Image Reconstruction Toolbox (MIRT).

-2. Load the .mat files in the Dataset folder (Copy and paste the .mat files in the same folder contating the files).

-3. Run Main_comparison_of_algorithm.m: This run all the 5 algorithms and calculate NMSE (Normalized Mean Square Error), Time required and Similarity index and save these results in Comparison_error.txt [Error(Time)] amd Comparison_sim.txt [sim(Time)].
+2. Run Main_comparison_of_algorithm.m: This run all the 5 algorithms, calculate the time requirement for each algorithm and also reconstruct the MR images from undersampled kspace and display 20th frame.

 ===================================================================================

-The folder "Dataset" contains the MRI used in this paper (except long-speech sequence because of its larger size).
-For long-speech sequence email sbabu@iastate.edu, namrata@iastate.edu.
+ I am using cardiac undersampled kspace data undersampled_kspace.mat and LpluS lin needs some extra fftshift so I added extra fft shift and given the name undersampled_kspace_lin

 For questions contact sbabu@iastate.edu, namrata@iastate.edu